Mykhailo Drapatyi: Military career

-He was then appointed as Deputy Commander of Operational Command North.
-Alongside this, he was appointed as Deputy Commander of the Joint Forces of the Armed Forces of Ukraine for training in August 2021, later being promoted to Brigadier General on 6 December that year.
-On 17 March 2022, he was appointed as Deputy Commander of the Southern Command of the UGF, leading the Kakhovka Operational Group of Forces (OGF) from 15 June and the Kryvyi Rih OGF from 30 September.
+He was then appointed Deputy Commander of Operational Command North.
+Alongside this, he was appointed Deputy Commander of the Joint Forces of the Armed Forces of Ukraine for training in August 2021, later being promoted to Brigadier General on 6 December that year.
+On 17 March 2022, he was appointed Deputy Commander of the Southern Command of the UGF, leading the Kakhovka Operational Group of Forces (OGF) from 15 June and the Kryvyi Rih OGF from 30 September.
 As a part of the latter, his forces stopped the offensive and counterattacked, advancing 6–23 kilometres and liberating several settlements in Kherson and Dnipropetrovsk Oblasts.

-In 2023, he was appointed as commander of the Odesa Operational-Strategic Group.
-In this role, he increased the use of drones, electronic warfare and the coordination of said equipment.
+In 2023, he was appointed commander of the Odesa Operational-Strategic Group.
+In this role, he increased the use of drones, electronic warfare and their coordination.
 Some time prior to handing over command on 12 January 2024, he commanded the Kherson Special Operations Command.
-He was appointed as the Deputy Chief of the General Staff for training on 10 February 2024.
+He was appointed the Deputy Chief of the General Staff for training on 10 February 2024.

 Following the commencement of Russia's Kharkiv Offensive on 10 May 2024, it was discovered that the soldiers under the Kharkiv Operational-Tactical Group were underprepared despite several prior indications that an offensive would happen.
 Drapatyi was selected to replace then commander of the group, Yuriy Halushkin, on 11 May, officially taking command the following day while remaining in his role as Deputy Chief of the General Staff.
 Coordination improved, allowing the situation to stabilise and preventing further advances by Russian forces, later leading to a Ukrainian advance in Lyptsi.

 Drapatyi took command of the Luhansk Operational-Tactical Group between 5–10 September 2024, where he again improved the situation on the front line.
-He was later appointed as the Commander of the Ukrainian Ground Forces on 29 November 2024.